nqobu/nvidia/20250904/NCHC VCS - NVIDIA NIMS SETUP GUIDE.md

 ### Develop on your own client device.

+Setup SSH tunneling,
-setup ssh tunneling, port forwarding jupyter lab to localhost. use below command on client terminal.
+port forwarding jupyter lab to `localhost`.
+Use below command on client terminal.

 ```
 ssh -fNL 8888:localhost:8888 ubuntu@<YOUR VM PUBLIC IP>
 ```

-Then open your browser: http://localhost:8888, and find notebook "de-novo-protein-design-workflow-local 1.ipynb".
+Then open your browser: <http://localhost:8888>, and find notebook "de-novo-protein-design-workflow-local 1.ipynb".

 ![](images/image-14.png)